Shayros/Developing-hypotheses/README.md

 # Using web-based software to interpret data

--Looking at correlations in Ingenuity Pathway Analysis
+Looking at correlations in Ingenuity Pathway Analysis

+-Building venn diagrams

 # Assessing possible implications of your hypothesis

--Looking at correlations with disease dataset
+Looking at correlations with disease dataset

 -Cleaning data